LECTURES ON BOARD

 JOSIANE TEAMOTUAITAU (PhD in civilization)

 Josiane Teamotuaitau is Tahitian; her family comes from Ra’iatea, but she grew up in Tahiti.
 After high school, she left for France where she studied foreign languages.
-She spent 10 years there before coming back to Tahiti; she taught English at Tai’arapu Senior high school for 20 years and then decided to retire from the National Education to have more time for her family and research.
+She spent 10 years there before coming back to Tahiti; she taught English at Tai’arapu Senior High School for 20 years and then decided to retire from National Education to have more time for her family and research.
 As she’s always been deeply interested in the history of her country, in 1994 she undertook research in ethnology and history.
 Now a PhD in Humanities she still teaches at the University of French Polynesia and writes on the history of Tahiti.
-In 2016, her book dedicated to the history of Tahiti and entitled Fa’ati’a mai ia Tai’arapu, Grandeur et déclin des Teva i tai was published.
-She is the current vice-president of the Société des Études Océaniennes (Oceania Studies Society) that celebrated its 100th anniversary in 2017, and is also involved in various cultural projects such as traditional sailing as president of Fa’afaite, Tahiti Voyaging Society.
+In 2016, her book dedicated to the history of Tahiti and entitled Fa’ati’a mai ia Tai’arapu, Grandeur et déclin des Teva i tai’ was published.
+She is the current Vice-President of the Société des Études Océaniennes (Oceania Studies Society) that celebrated its 100th anniversary in 2017, and is also involved in various cultural projects such as traditional sailing as President of Fa’afaite, Tahiti Voyaging Society.

 GERALDINE LE ROUX (PhD in anthropology)